MAP IT

 Free Things to Do: Outdoor Activities in Washington, DC

-The District is filled with plenty of outdoor adventures that won’t cost you a cent.
+The District is full of outdoor adventures that won’t cost you a cent.
 Explore the best free outdoor activities, from national parks in and around the city to modern art on the National Mall.

 You will have no issue finding free outdoor activities in Washington, DC.
-From hiking, running and biking routes such as the Capital Crescent Trail to awesome places like Rock Creek Park, there are so many things to do outdoors in the nation’s capital.
-Check out some of the city’s best free outdoor activities below.
+From hiking, running and biking routes such as the Capital Crescent Trail to gorgeous green spaces like Rock Creek Park, there are so many ways to get some fresh air in the nation’s capital.
+Check out some of the city’s best free outdoor things to do below.

 01